fractal-academy/qonsoll-form/README.md

     questionEditableTitleHint: t('Editable question title'),
     questionEditableSubtitleHint: t('Description (optional)'),
     questionRemovingPopconfirm: t('Delete this question?'),
-    questionWithLogicRemovingPopconfirm: t('This question has connected logic.
-Delete it?'),
+    questionWithLogicRemovingPopconfirm: t('This question has connected logic, delete it anyway?'),
     welcomeScreenDesc: t('Invite your audience in'),
     longTextDesc: t('More space to spill the beans'),
     shortTextDesc: t('For short answers, like names'),